segrowth/segrowth.github.io/_posts/2023-09-27-what-does-it-mean-to-be-a-software-engineer.md

 title: What does it mean to be a Software Engineer?
 author: seg
 date: 2023-09-27 00:34:00 +0800
-categories: [Blogging, Tutorial]
-tags: [Junior]
+categories: [Software Engineering, Junior]
+tags: [Technical Skills, Infrastructure Skills, Soft Skills]
 ---

 Software Engineer, it's about engineering, so you need to have a logical thinking mind, but not only.
 This kind of job requires contacts with other people, thus the importance of soft skills.

-You need to talk to people, you need to manage your tasks, you have to know how to solve the things which you are assigned.
+You need to talk to people, you need to manage your tasks, you have to know how to solve the things which you are assigned to you.
 So you have to have this mind which can solve many different problems.

 You should also be kind of a creative person because there are a lot of changes when you are working as a software engineering developer.
 You have to be creative in what you are doing and you have to like it, if you want to have a happy life.

+It's worth to mention that it's not always easy to know from the start `Who you want to be?`.
 I think you need to choose a profession that is enjoyable for you as a person.

-It's worth to mention that it's not always easy to know from the start `who you want to be`.

 Personally, before I have become a software engineer, I worked in a lot of other places.
 So I think that anybody who is thinking about this profession should not worry much.

-Follow your feelings and jump into it, because there is a lot of things to learn, understand and know, it takes time to get there and to have that feeling of, `oh, I know how to do this.`
+Follow your feelings and jump into it, because there is a lot of things to learn, understand and know, it takes time to get there and to have that feeling of `oh, I know how to do this!` it requires experience.

-#### Benefits of past experiences
-Talking about past experiences, previous experience do not need to be strictly related to software engineering.
+Talking about experiences, past experience do not need to be strictly be related to software engineering.

-I know we're talking about software engineering, and we don't need to talk too much about the past experience, but mainly we want to focus on:
-- What activities did we do?
-- What did we get from those experiences?
-- How did those activities helped us become better software engineers?

-Even though past experiences are not strictly related to software engineering, the knowledge accumulated during these experiences could be used to enhance your software engineers growth.
+The knowledge accumulated during these experiences could be used to enhance your software engineers growth.

 Find below passages from the life of our colleagues regarding skills they've gained in time, which they are using today in their current profession as software engineers.